drjekyllthemes/themes/QUICKREF.md

 ## Site Variables (Custom)

-All the variables set via the command line and in your `_config.yml`  site configuration are available through the site variable.
+All variables set via the command line and in your `_config.yml`  site configuration are available through the site variable.
 For example, if you have `url: http://openfootball.github.io` in your configuration file, then in your Posts and Pages it will be stored in `site.url`.